WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

 #### _Step 1: building a Kallisto index_

 As with alignment-based methods, Kallisto needs an index.
-To generate the index, Kallisto first builds a transcriptome de Bruijn Graph (TBDG) from all of the k-mers (short sequences of k nu- cleotides) that it finds in the transcriptome.
+To generate the index, Kallisto first builds a transcriptome de Bruijn Graph (TBDG) from all of the k-mers (short sequences of k nucleotides) that it finds in the transcriptome.
 Each node in the graph corresponds to a k-mer and each transcript is represented by its path through the graph.
-Using these paths, each k-mer is as- signed a k-compatibility class.
+Using these paths, each k-mer is assigned a k-compatibility class.
 Some k-mers will be redundant i.e. shared by the same transcripts.
 These are skipped to make the index compact and quicker to search.
 A great worked example of this process can be found <a href="https://bioinfo.iric.ca/understanding-how-kallisto-works">here</a>.

 The command `kallisto index` can be used to build a Kallisto index from transcript sequences: